Burra Venkatesham

 Burra Venkatesham IAS (born 10 April 1968) is an officer of the Indian Administrative Service (IAS) and the author of Selfie of Success (2019).
 He is from Jangam, Telangana, India.

 Burra Venkatesham was appointed as Telangana Public Service Commission (TGPSC) chairman on 30 November 2024 and he took charge on 5 December2024.
 He as taken Voluntary Retirement Scheme (VRS) before stepping into the role of TGPSC Chairperson.

 Early life

 Venkatesham was born in Jangam, Telangana in an economically disadvantaged family.
 He was the first person in the family to receive education.

 Education

-Venkatesham completed his BA from the Dr. B.R.
-Ambedkar College, Hyderabad, in 1989 and LLB from Osmania University, Hyderabad, in 1992.
+Venkatesham completed in Hyderabad his BA at the Dr. B.R.
+Ambedkar College in 1989 and LLB from Osmania University in 1992.
 He is an alumnus of Andhra Pradesh Residential School, Sarvail, Telangana.

 Career

 Venkatesham became an officer of the Indian administrative service in 1995 from the Telangana cadre.
 He was the District Collector of the Medak district from 2005 to 2008, during which the administration was awarded the SA8000 certificate by the Social Accountability International, New York.
 The Medak administration was the first in Asia to receive the certificate.
 His experience as the District Collector was written about by the 11th President of India, A.P.J Abdul Kalam, in his book, Pathways to Greatness: Coming Together for Change.

 In February 2014, the then Chief Secretary to Andhra Pradesh, Pradip Kumar Mohanty, appointed Venkatesham as part of the three-member team of senior IAS officers for the Andhra Pradesh Reorganisation Committee.
 For the implementation of the Andhra Pradesh Reorganisation Act, 2014, he was responsible for the Agriculture, Horticulture, Sericulture, Civil Supplies, Animal Husbandry, Fisheries and Dairy Development, Backward Castes Welfare, Minorities Welfare, Social Welfare, Tribal Welfare, and Rain Shadow Area Development Secretariat departments.
 His role was also to support the Services and Procedures, Educational Institutions, and Medical Institutions committees under the General Administration (SR) Department.
 He is the first Home Secretary of Telangana state.